 \section{Numerical Results}

-Due to space limitation, only the most general and representative cases are simulated and shown.
-MIMO-OFDM systems are adopted as the most complicated case considered in this work.
-Further, optimization related to MSE minimization is chosen since it is more complicated and interesting than those for capacity maximization.
-For high signal-to-noise-ratio (SNR) regime, the solutions for capacity maximization approach uniform power allocation and as a result, the effect of box constraints becomes trivial.
+Due to space limitations, only the most general and representative cases are simulated and shown.
+In most existing works, sum capacity maximization is the main focus.
+It is worth noting that at high signal-to-noise ration (SNR) regime, the optimal power allocation for capacity maximization is close to equal power allocation among all the subchannels or subcarriers, making this scenario less interesting.
+However, the optimal solution for sum MSE minimization is totally different.
+In the high SNR regime, the powers allocated to different subchannels are significantly different from each other.
+Moreover, MIMO-OFDM system is a well-known communication system and has been adopted in 4G-LTE.
+With these considerations, sum-MSE minimization for MIMO-OFDM system is investigated in this section.

-It is assumed that the source and destination are each equipped with 4 antennas.
-A multi-path channel with 7 paths is simulated.
-Specifically, each channel tap is generated according to a Gaussian distribution.
-Further, the time-domain decaying factor of the channel taps is 0.5, i.e., the covariance of the $l$th tap is $1/2^{l-1}$ of that of the first tap and the sum variances of all the taps is normalized to one.
+Specifically, sum-MSE minimization for MIMO-OFDM systems with box constraints given in \textbf{Example 7} is considered for illustration.
+In practice, box constraints are widely imposed to control the fairness among subcarriers/subchannels and/or limit the peak-to-average-power-ratio (PAPR) in OFDM systems.
+The sum-MSE minimization problem in fact can be formulated as Problem P3 in (\ref{Opt_2}).
+In the simulations, the number of antennas at both the source and destination are set as $K=4$.
+A multi-path channel with 7 paths is considered.
+Each channel tap is generated according to a Gaussian distribution.
+Further, the time-domain decaying factor of the channel taps is 0.5, i.e., the covariance of the $l$th tap is $1/2^{l-1}$, under which the first tap's covariance and the sum variance of all the taps are normalized to one.